YourNiceCv

 While methodologies like PRINCE2 are essential, experienced hiring managers know that projects often fail due to people issues, not process issues.
 Highlight these competencies to stand out:

-In the UK project management landscape, certifications are often used as a primary filter by recruiters.
-Listing these clearly in your cover letter (and CV) can significantly boost your chances.
+In the US project management landscape, certifications are often used as a primary filter by recruiters.
+Listing these clearly in your cover letter (and resume) can significantly boost your chances.

-- Agile & Scrum (CSM, PSM, SAFe): Essential for IT, software development, and digital transformation roles.
-Showing you are "agile-aware" is crucial even in traditional industries.
+• Agile & Scrum (CSM, PSM, SAFe): Essential for IT, software development, and digital transformation roles.
+SAFe is increasingly required at enterprise scale (banks, insurance companies).

 Tailoring for Different PM Roles